-- CO 1: Illustrate the reasons and effects of various losses that occur in the actual engine operation. - CO 2: Analyze the combustion phenomenon and knocking in SI and CI Engines - CO 3: Explain the performance and emission parameters of SI and CI engines - CO 4: Analyze the working of different types of compressors
+- CO 1: Illustrate the reasons and effects of various losses that occur in the actual engine operation. - CO 2: Analyze the combustion phenomenon and knocking in SI and CI Engines - CO 3: Explain the performance and emission parameters of SI and CI engines - CO 4: Analyze the working of rotary compressors. - CO 5: Analyze the working of axial compressors.